-From summit to sea, Glacier Bay offers limitless opportunities for adventure and inspiration
+From summit to sea, Glacier Bay offers limitless opportunities for adventure and inspiration.

-In 1794 a survey crew described what is now called Glacier Bay as a five-mile indent in a glacier that stretched “as far as the eye could distinguish.”
-In 1879 when scientist/naturalist John Muir visited the area, he found the ice had retreated more than 30 miles, creating an actual bay.
+In 1794, a survey crew described what is now called Glacier Bay as a five-mile indent in a glacier that stretched “as far as the eye could distinguish.”
+In 1879, when scientist/naturalist John Muir visited the area, he found the ice had retreated more than 30 miles, creating an actual bay.
 The glacier has continued to recede at a rapid rate.

 Glacier Bay National Park and Preserve was named a national monument in 1925.
 In 1980, the area became a national park and preserve, and 2.7 million acres received wilderness designation.
 In 1986, the park became a biosphere reserve, and the area was named a world heritage site in 1992.

-Gustavus is accessible by air or passenger ferry.
+Most visitors to Glacier Bay National Park and Preserve arrive on cruise ships and do no disembark while visiting the area.
+The nearby town of Gustavus is accessible by air or passenger ferry.
 Alaska Airlines provides daily jet service from Seattle and Anchorage to Juneau with connections via a number of carriers to Gustavus.
 The Gustavus airport is 10 miles by road from park headquarters at Bartlett Cove.
 Several air taxi companies provide small-plane flights year-round from several southeast Alaska towns to Gustavus.
 A passenger ferry operates between Juneau and Gustavus/Bartlett Cove on a limited schedule.

 For more information, visit the Glacier Bay National Park website.